DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 ### Custom command handlers

-You can now disabe the built-in command handler, and create your own.
+You can now disable the built-in command handler, and create your own.
 For more information, see [Custom Command Handlers][7].

 ### Minor changes